tybottorff/bottorffdocs/notes/literature_notes.md

  - ST2 implicated in inflammatory conditions
 # The JAK-STAT pathway as a therapeutic strategy in cancer patients with immune checkpoint inhibitor-induced colitis: a narrative review
  - JAK-STAT inhibition helps ICI colitis, perhaps through modulation of CD8 Trms
+# The landscape of immune checkpoint-related long non-coding RNAs in core regulatory circuitry reveals implications for immunoregulation and immunotherapy responses
+ - lncRNAs such as MIR155HG and ADAMTS9-AS2 play central roles in immune regulation
 # The loss of CTLA-4 leads to massive lymphoproliferation and fatal multiorgan tissue destruction, revealing a critical negative regulatory role of CTLA-4
  - previous studies had suggested both positive and negative roles for CTLA-4 in T cell activation, **not sure if any activation roles are still thought to be true**
  - CTLA-4 mouse KO leads to lymphoproliferative disease, lymphocyte infiltration into tissue, tissue destruction, severe myocarditis and pancreatitis, death by 3-4 weeks of age